openvinotoolkit/open_model_zoo/models/public/efficientdet-d0-tf/efficientdet-d0-tf.md

 ### Original Model

-The array of summary detection information, name: `detections`, shape: [1, 7, N], where N is the number of detected bounding boxes.
+The array of summary detection information, name: `detections`, shape: [1, N, 7], where N is the number of detected bounding boxes.
 For each detection, the description has the format:
 [`image_id`, `y_min`, `x_min`, `y_max`, `x_max`, `confidence`, `label`],
     where: